German Limited Company (GmbH)

 The GmbH is the most widespread legal form in German business.
 In addition to this, the GmbH is the most preferred by foreign investors when founding a German company, and also by foreign companies when founding an entity in Germany.

 Founding a GmbH

-To found a GmbH, at least one founding shareholder is required, who is either a natural or legal person, but it can also be another legally capable company (e.g. OHG, KG).
-The person can be based in Germany or outside of it.
+To set up a GmbH, at least one founding shareholder is required, that is either a natural or legal person, but it can also be another legally capable company (e.g. OHG, KG).
+The person can be based in Germany but this is not a legal requirement.

-The nominal capital required for founding is at least 25,000 Euro.
-An alternative to this is an asset-based founding, whereby the contributed economic goods (real estate, company shares, machines etc.) must also have a common value of at least 25,000 Euro.
+The nominal capital required for founding is at least 25,000 euros.
+An alternative to this is an asset-based foundation, whereby the contributed economic goods (real estate, company shares, machines etc.) must also have a common value of at least 25,000 euros.

 Procedure for founding a GmbH